ajaygupta1988/final_project/readme.md

 To run this project locally you will also need to setup a local mongodb server, follow these steps:

 1. Run docker-compose in one of your terminal: You can also see and connect to the local database though MongoDB Compass application.
+Docker will also spin up an aws local stack

     ```bash
     docker-compose up